Verkhnia Rozhanka: History

-The first record of the village dates back to 1675 year.
+The first record of the village dates back to the year 1675.

 Until 18 July 2020, Verkhnia Rozhanka belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Attractions

 The village has two sights of architecture of Stryi Raion.